mandelashaban593/MandelaFrontApp/README.md

-# React Pagination
+# React Js Front End App by Mandela Shaban

-> Pagination Assigment with js

 Steps of running the app